coop-deluxe/sm64coopdx/docs/lua/lua.md

 ## Tips
 - When developing Lua mods, run the game from a console.
 Lua errors and logs will appear there.
 - You can use the `print()` command when debugging.
 Your logs will show up in the console.
+- [Setting up Visual Studio Code](vs-code-setup.md) will give you autocomplete and other nice things.

 <br />